fmitchell/jTweet-oauth/README.md

 # jQuery Twitter Plugin with OAuth support #
 **Version:** 0.5
-This plugin build arround the twitteroauth library to create an easy to use way of grabbing tweets from Twitter's 1.1 api
+This plugin build arround the twitteroauth library to create
+an easy to use way of grabbing tweets from Twitter's 1.1 api

 ## TODO ##
-1. Basic CSS
+1. Basic CSS Styles
-2. PHP Mem Cache
+2. PHP APC Cache for server caching

 ## Implementation ##
 1. Include jquery, modernizr, and the plugin javascript as scripts